santoshgupta1/SGC2017_QAFoodBank/README.md

 Queen Anne Food Bank project repo for SeattleGiveCamp 2017

 # Project Request
-App would allow food banks to create shopping list.
+Mobile app would allow food banks to create shopping list.
 And food drive users would be able to match up to a food bank and create a shopping list for their food drive.

+## Platform Target
+- Apple iOS
+- Android
+## Public/Private
+Public